w3c/svgwg/master/styling.md

   </dt>
   <dd>
     <p>The {{class}} attribute assigns one or more class names to an element,
-    which can then be used for addressing by the styling language.</p>
+    which can then be used for addressing by the styling language.
   </dd>
   <dt>
     <table class="attrdef def">